mlcommons/ck/docs/mlperf-automation/README.md

 with a common API for ML systems.
 CK framework was already successfully used by several MLCommons members to automate their MLPerf inference submissions and we want to build upon their experience.

-***Note, that we are currently developing the [2nd generaton of the CK framework (CK2 or CM)](https://github.com/mlcommons/ck/tree/master/cm) to decompose MLPerf benchmark into a [database of reusable, portable, customizable and deterministic scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) with a unified CLI, Python API and extensible JSON/YAML meta descriptions***.